LIHPC-Computational-Geometry/gmds/external/googletest/docs/gmock_for_dummies.md

 ### All Expectations Are Sticky (Unless Said Otherwise) {#StickyExpectations}

 Now let's do a quick quiz to see how well you can use this mock stuff already.
-How would you test that the turtle is asked to go to the origin *exactly twice* (you want to ignore any other instructions it receives)?
+How would you test that the turtle is asked to execute to the origin *exactly twice* (you want to ignore any other instructions it receives)?

 After you've come up with your answer, take a look at ours and compare notes